-- A practitioner who helps a patient with medically assisted death can: - Administer a medication to the patient that will cause their death peacefully; - o Prescribe a medication that will cause their death peacefully.
-The patient may be able to take the medication themselves. - The best option for the patient will depend on the patient's wishes, as well as their needs and abilities. - Together, the patient and the practitioner will determine the method, including which medications will be used.
+- A practitioner who helps a patient with medically assisted death can: - Administer a medication to the patient that will cause their death peacefully; or - Prescribe a medication that will cause their death peacefully.
+The patient may be able to take the medication themselves in the presence of a Practitioner. - The best option for the patient will depend on the patient's wishes, as well as their needs and abilities. - Together, the patient and the practitioner will determine the method, including which medications will be used.